How are the Vikings paying for all this? With creativity and audacity

 The team's owners, now in their 16th season of running the franchise, have long talked about a Super Bowl being the ultimate item on a list of goals that included a new stadium and new practice facility.
 They've left little doubt about how willing they are to provide the resources to make those things happen.

-The Vikings’ bold approach carries no guarantees of success: the team is 2-4 in the playoffs since Rick Spielman became GM in 2012, and is going through what he has termed an “evolution of the roster” after needing to jettison high-priced defenders this spring.
+The Vikings' bold approach carries no guarantees of success: the team is 2-4 in the playoffs since Rick Spielman became general manager in 2012 and is going through what he has termed an "evolution of the roster" after needing to jettison high-priced defenders this spring.

 The Vikings have paid dearly for both a quarterback and the pieces (like Cook) to make him successful, and they could face another decision on Cousins in March, when his $35 million base salary for 2022 becomes guaranteed.